 Yes, the same as the general list to the left.
 (Medicaid Bulletin: Jan.
 2009 Update)

-Can 99406 or 99407 be used for group sessions in Medicaid?
+Can 99406 or 99407 be used to bill Medicaid for group sessions?

 No, these codes are for face-to-face services provided to an individual.
 NC Medicaid does not reimburse for tobacco treatment group sessions or classes.